yannh/kubeconform/Readme.md

         cache schemas downloaded via HTTP to this folder -debug
         print debug information
-  -exit-on-error
+  -delims string
+        the delims for go template parsing -exit-on-error
         immediately stop execution when the first error is encountered -h    show help information